Night Boat to Tangier: Reception

 Publishers Weekly wrote, "Barry is a writer of the first rate, and his prose is at turns lean and lyrical, but always precise.
 Though some scenes land as stiff and schematic, the characters' banter is wildly and inventively coarse, and something to behold ."

 Kirkus Reviews gave the novel a favourable review, writing, "Barry adds an exceptional chapter to the literary history of a country that inspires cruelty and comedy and uncommon writing."

 Writing for The Guardian, Scottish novelist Alan Warner gave the novel a rave review, writing, "Barry's sensibility is eerie; he is attuned to spirits, to malevolent presences, the psychic tundra around us.
 But what distinguishes this book beyond its humour, terror and beauty of description is its moral perception."

 Johanna Thomas-Corr, writing for The Times, panned the novel and called its story "flimsy", writing, "The dangers of turning a script into fiction are many and Barry skirts none of them.
 A novel needs interiority, an intimacy between characters and reader, a simultaneous conveyance of narrative and commentary.
 Barry does the bare minimum."

-The novel was named one of the top ten books of 2019 by the New York Times Book Review.
+The novel was named one of the top ten books of 2019 by The New York Times Book Review.

+Film adaptation

+At the 2023 Cannes Market, a film adaptation was announced with Barry adapting his material for the screen.
+James Marsh was attached to direct the film starring Michael Fassbender, Domhnall Gleeson and Ruth Negga.